scatternoodle/colnum/README.md

 ```
 **Manual**

+Download the
+ <a href="https://github.com/scatternoodle/colnum/releases/latest" target="_blank">latest release</a>
-Download latest release for your OS / Architecture and extract the binary to your preferred directory.
+ for your OS / Architecture and extract the binary to your preferred directory.

 ## Usage
 ```